Last updated on November 12, 2019 at 02:39 pm

 A great start is to establish a driving contract between you and your young driver.
 This contract lets your teen know how serious you are about safety and the ground rules you have set.
 Below are a few basics recommended by the National Association of Insurance Commissioners:

 - Set a driving curfew.
-More than 40 percent of teen auto death occur between 9 pm and 6 am.
+More than 40 percent of teen auto occur between 9 pm and 6 am.

 - Put a limit on the number of passengers allowed in your teen’s car.
 The relative risk of a fatal crash increases as the number of passengers increases.